RWS-NL/air-node-packages/README.md

 7. Run `yarn build` to ensure your fixes fix everything.
 8. Re-run the publish process as described above.

+#### If you have the message  "Do you need a `configBasedir`" ####
+See this message: Error: Could not find "../stylelint-config/dist/index.js".
+Do you need a `configBasedir`?
+Here is how to solve it:

+`yarn install --frozen-lockfile`
+`yarn tsc -b packages/utils packages/eslint-config packages/stylelint-config`
+`yarn build`

 ## API Documentation

 Check out [the docs on github pages](https://rws-nl.github.io/air-node-packages/)